TeamJBDM/JBDeathmatch/sourcemod/README.txt

 jbdm_v1.1.sp and jbdm_v1.1.smx

-The newest version of JBDM Plugin, with support for dm_soccer.
+The older version of JBDM Plugin, with support for dm_soccer.

+jbdm_v1.2.sp and jbdm_v1.2.smx

+but it made me cum a little it was so smooth

 jb_bhop is not used on any of the servers, and I should probably supply a server.cfg for server hosters to use at some point.